 We seek to respond to the feminist movement's needs as articulated by the activists on the ground and we strive to support feminist groups at various levels to make autonomous decisions that benefit their communities.

-For our first round of grantmaking, we are accepting applications from groups focused on Women & LGBTQ+ Groups, and working on 4 interconnected issues:
+We welcome applications from groups focused on Women & LGBTQ+ Groups, and working on 4 interconnected issues:

 In a tumultuous region ravaged by militarization, authoritarianism and religious conservatism like MENA, the human rights of women are constantly under threat and undercut by state and non-state actors.
 Young girls are often the first to be pulled out of school and forced into early marriage to support their family's needs which deprives them of their inalienable right to education.
 Women are often regarded as lacking the skills necessary for decent employment and leadership positions, or worse yet, many believe that women belong only in the home not the workplace, which deprives them of opportunities for upward mobility in the workplace and for economic independence.